-Once we could remap frequency- and voltage-registers successfully into user-space, we ported the kernel device driver to user-space and tested it successfully.
+user-space and tested it successfully.
 In the following section we compare the performance of our two new power control interfaces and original one.

-5.3 User-Space DFVS-Performance
+C. User-Space DVFS-Performance

-Figure 4 shows that both our DFVS methods have a much lower latency than the original Linux DFVS interface via the user-space governor.
+Figure 5 shows that both our DVFS methods have a much lower latency than the original Linux DVFS interface via the user-space governor.
 Our user-space device driver performs best.
-Our new system call takes longer than can be explained by system call overhead which accounts only for $3\mu$ s.
-The additional $46\mu$ s are spend in kernel for "extra" activities.
+Our new system call takes longer than can be explained by system call overhead which accounts only for $3\mu s$.
+The additional $46\mu s$ are spend in kernel for "extra" activities.

-Closer investigation within the Linux kernel reveals that the cpufreq driver calls a cpufreq\notify\transition function that is invoked before and after every frequency change.
+Closer investigation within the Linux kernel reveals that the cpufreq driver calls a cpufreq_notify_transition function that is invoked before and after every frequency change.
 The function notifies kernel sub-systems about processor frequency changes.
 The call chain must be synchronized across processors and may therefore be costly.
-The adjust\jiffies function - for example - is called before and after frequency changes to adjust time keeping in the Linux kernel.
+The adjust_jiffies function for example - is called before and after frequency changes to adjust time keeping in the Linux kernel.
 Besides this function there are no other sub modules that need notification on RPX.

 However, for more complex SoCs such as those mentioned in the introduction the situation is often more complex.
-Frequencyand voltage changes may affect multiple on-chip components and kernel drivers.
+Frequency- and voltage changes may affect multiple on-chip components and kernel drivers.
 Through the notification call chain otherwise independent Linux device drivers can act upon changes in shared infrastructure - such as clocks or voltage regulators.
 The cost of this flexibility is however, that changes must be synchronized across multiple processors.
-Thus potentially diminishing the power saving capabilities of modern chips for "short" time periods.
+Thus power saving capabilities of modern chips are potentially diminished for "short" time periods.
 In the following section we try to make clock- and power gating accessible to user-space applications.